Introduction to Finite Element Methods

-Inserting this into \eqref{eq:evolution:cg} and setting $k_m :=t_m-t_{m-1}$ yields for all $v_h\in V_m$ that
+Inserting this into \eqref{eq:evolution:cg} and setting $\tau_m :=t_m-t_{m-1}$ yields for all $v_h\in V_h$ that

 which is a modified Crank--Nicolson scheme (which, in fact, can be obtained by approximating the integral on the right-hand side using the midpoint rule, which is exact for $y_h\in Y_h$).\footnote{If the discrete spaces are different for each time interval, we need to use the $H$-projection of $u_{m-1}$ on $V_m$.} For this method, one can show error estimates of the form\footnote{\cite[Theorem 7.8]{Thomee:2006}}

 for $f=0$ and $u_0 \neq 0$, where $s$ depends on the accuracy of the spatial discretization, and $\tau=\max_{1\leq m\leq N} \tau_m$.

 \paragraph{Discontinuous Galerkin methods} Instead of enforcing continuity of the discrete solution $u_h$ through the definition of $X_h$, we can also use $X_h=Y_h$ and modify the bilinear form.
-Let $J_m := (t_{m-1},t_m]$ denote the half-open interval between two time steps of length $k_m = t_m - t_{m-1}$.
+Let $J_m := (t_{m-1},t_m]$ denote the half-open interval between two time steps of length $\tau_m = t_m - t_{m-1}$.
 Then we set for $r\geq 0$

 where $V_m$ is again a finite-dimensional subspace of $V$.
 Note that functions in $X_h$ can be discontinuous at the points $t_m$ but are continuous from the left with limits from the right, and so we will write for $u_h\in X_h$